teachamantofish/ehelp/input/esc.rst

    Under construction

+.. caution:: This section is still baking.

 An electronic speed controller (ESC) is one of four primary components in your power train.
-The ESC receives throttle signals from the flight controller, receives the current from the batteries and drives the brushless motor at the desired speed.
-It converts the signal from the throttle, and drives the brushless motor by providing the appropriate level of electrical power.
+The ESC receives the batter current and signala from the throttle and drives the motor at the desired speed.
+It should have built in safety features and output telemetry to whatever readout you're using to monitor your system.
 You don't need to know `how it works <https://howtomechatronics.com/how-it-works/how-brushless-motor-and-esc-work/>`_, but you should know:

-* 100% of the motor power routes throught the ESC.
+* All battery current passes through the ESC on the way to the motor.
-* ESCs must be rated for the system current (amps).
+* ESCs must be rated for your designed current (amps)--what the motor will draw.
 They get hot.
 They can flame out and melt down.
-* ESCs can have a number of built-in features you may need.
+* You should design in some amperage headroom.
+If the you expect to draw 150 amps continuous, it would be wise to choose an ESC that's rated for 200 continuous and 240 burst.
+* Choose an ESC can with built-in safety features; for example, automatic shutdown if battery voltage gets to low or temperature get to hot.
 * $$$ usually = quality.
 Quality = safety and performance.
-* Your telemetry data comes from the ESC (RPM, current, remaining battery capacity, etc.)
+* Choose an ESC that provides adequate telemetry data: (RPM, current, remaining battery capacity, etc.)

-Choose an ESC
+Choosing an ESC
 =============================

 Sizing